blab/cartography/docs/index.md

 ![](FullKDEDensityZika.png)

-## MERS:
+## Expectations for MERS:

 MERS: MERS in this project is used as a extreme test case.
-MERS is an incredibly recombinant virus, making it difficult to construct a phylogenetic tree explaining the relationships between strains and locations.
-The evolutionary rate of MERS is within the expected range for RNA viruses, with a rate from Baysian structured coalescent estimate of around 9.57 * 10^-4 (95% Highest Posterior Density: 8.28 - 10.9 * 10^-4) subs/site/year.
+MERS is a virus spread between species, with camel to human to human outbreaks.
-Observed departures from strictly clonal evolution suggest that recombination is an issue for inferring MERS-CoV phylogenies.
+MERS is a recombinant virus, and there are observed departures from strictly clonal evolution, suggesting that recombination is an issue for inferring MERS-CoV phylogenies.
 While its effect on human outbreaks is minimal, as humans are transient hosts with a smaller probability for co-infection, its effect is exacerbated in camel outbreaks.
+While Influenza's clades are defined by mutations and Zika's by significant geographical introductions, MERS clades were assigned to internal nodes and tips in the tree based on monophyletic host status (strictly camel or human) to reveal patterns within host outbreaks.
 The genomes are 30130 bases long, with a mean bases missing of 889.781 and median of 42.5.
-It can be reasonably assumed that MERS is a good case to test and challenge Cartography.
+With a long genome, recombination, missing bases, and mutliple hosts, it can be reasonably assumed that MERS is a good case to test and challenge Cartography.
+Because MERS clades are defined by outbreak, we infer the embeddings will behave similarly to Zika, with clustering by outbreak and host status.

 ## SUMMARY OF RESULTS FOR MERS: